Ax0l0ti/1st-year/CS Notes/AI CM12001/CM12001 Artificial Intelligence 1.md

 Multiple choice questions
 Closed Book

+---
+# chatgpt

+### prompt

+### response

+---

+# Resources
 Standard book for reading in the field of AI is Artificial Intelligence by Russell and Norvig.
 3rd Edition is the main reference.